February 13th, 2024|

 Car crashes lead to serious injuries and fatalities every year.
-In the first half of 2021, 20,160 people died on the roads in the US.
+In the first half of 2023, 19,515 people died on the roads in the U.S. according to estimates by the National Highway Traffic Safety Administration.

-According to a Forbes report, over 2 million people are injured in motor vehicle accidents every year.
-In 2010 the average claim for injuries for those involved in crashes was over $23,000, due partially to increasing medical costs.
+According to the National Safety Council, around 5.4 million people seek medical attention for injuries suffered in motor vehicle accidents every year.
+In 2020 the average claim for injuries for those involved in crashes was more than $20,235, due partially to increasing medical costs.

 Among the serious injuries caused by car accidents is renal trauma.
 The results of these injuries can be life-threatening or life-altering, such as internal bleeding, kidney failure, and lifelong medical treatment.

-Simply defined, renal trauma is when an exterior force injures a kidney.
-Although the kidneys are well protected by the ribcage and back muscles, damage may be caused by either blunt or penetrating trauma.
+Renal trauma is when an exterior force injures a kidney.
+Although the kidneys are well protected by the ribcage and back muscles, damage to them may be caused by either blunt or penetrating trauma.

 Blunt trauma is an impact that doesn’t break the skin but still causes damage to the kidney.
 Penetrating trauma is where the damage is caused by the object passing through the skin and entering the body.